sherinfarhana/moodle-local_lessonexport/README.md

 Contact
 =======

-Any enquiries, including custom Moodle development requests, should be sent to info@synergy-learning.com
+Any enquiries should be sent to devadamking@gmail.com